How Do I Keep My Playground Surface From Getting Hot?

 If you need further guidance on creating a playground with the utmost safety, feel free to chat online or over the phone with a Greatmats representative.
 They can assist and support you in creating a playground environment both kids and parents will be happy about.

-For more on this topic please review our Playground Rubber Safety Surfaces product page.
+For more on this topic please review our Residential Playground Surfaces product page.